-The Academy maintains its cash balances at one financial institution, Huntington Bank in Ohio.
+The Academy maintains its cash balances at one financial institution, Huntington National Bank, located in Ohio.
 The balances are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000, per qualifying account.
-At June 30, 2022, the book amount of the Academy's deposits was \$46,943 and the bank balance was \$46,943.
+At June 30, 2022, the book amount of the Academy's deposits was \$6,982 and the bank balance was \$6,982, all of which is fully insured by FDIC.